galaxyproject/training-material/news/_posts/2024-01-31-postmarketos.md

 contributions:
   authorship: [mtekman]
 layout: news
-cover: news/images/2024-01-31-postmarket-phone.jpg
+cover: news/images/2024-01-31-postmarket-phone-cover.jpg
-cover_alt: two pictures of a mobile phone showing a terminal and htopGalaxy In Your Pocket
+cover_alt: cropped picture of a mobile phone interface showing a terminal with Galaxy log outputs.
 ---

 Hey Galaxy admins!
 Have you ever wanted to administer your own instance from